SuperSaaS/supersaas-nodejs-api-client/README.md

 The ./examples folder contains npm executable scripts demonstrating how to use the API Client for common requests.

 The examples will require your account name and api key.
-These can be set as environment variables. e.g.
+These can be set in the example files.
+To run the examples use:

-    SSS_API_KEY=xxxxxxxxxxxxxxxxxxxxxx && SSS_API_ACCOUNT_NAME=myaccountname && npm run schedules
+    node example.js

 ## Testing